Ancient Greek Art and Architecture: An Evolving Timeline

 The Archaic Period featured a considerable increase in interaction between the Greek world and the surrounding areas of the Mediterranean due to trade and international communication.
 This manifested itself through artistic and cultural influence from Egypt, the Near East, and other areas surrounding Greece.

 The art of Archaic Period Greece reflects this heightened international influence in technique, tools, and iconography.
 With continuously advancing technologies, artists were able to create realistic human imagery for the first time.
-They were also able to produce ornately detailed, colorful pottery.
+They were also able to produce ornately detailed and colorful pottery.

 Achilles and Ajax Playing a Board Game

-Achilles and Ajax Playing a Board Game by Exekias, black-figure, ca. 540-30 B.C.
+Achilles and Ajax Playing a Board Game by Exekias, black-figure, c.
+540-30 BCE.
+Source: Metropolitan Museum of Art

-Two defining pottery styles emerged during Ancient Greece’s Archaic Period.
-The first of these is known as black-figure pottery, which was made from red pottery with back glaze decoration.
-The second pottery technique was called red-figure, which featured the outlining of figures in black, leaving them red on the inside.
+Two defining pottery styles emerged during the Archaic Period.
+The first is known as black-figure pottery, which was made from red pottery with back glaze decoration.
+The second technique was called red-figure, which featured the outlining of figures in black, leaving them red on the inside.
 Initially, these vessels were decorated with mainly war scenes, specifically from the Iliad or Odyssey.
-However, as time went on they also evolved into calmer scenes such as symposia or mythical storylines.
+However, as time went on, they also evolved into calmer scenes, such as symposia or mythical storylines.

-Most prominently produced were drinking vessels.
-However, there were many methods used to produce them and they varied considerably in shape, use and size.
+Drinking vessels were most prominently produced.
+However, many methods were used to produce them, and they varied considerably in shape, use, and size.
 Some were used for wine jugs, mixing or serving bowls, perfume jars, and storage jars.
-The shape of the vessel usually indicated its use, but the vast majority of them featured a long neck, widened center and side handles.
+The shape of the vessel usually indicated its use, but the vast majority of them featured a long neck that widened at the center and side handles.

 Marble Statue of a Kouros, ca. 590-580 B.C.

 The Archaic Period of Ancient Greek art also saw dramatic innovation in sculpture production.
-These naturalized sculptures called kouroi appeared.
-Kouroi were commemorative, semi-lifelike statues representing idealized young men during their prime.
+Naturalized sculptures called kouroi appeared.
+Kouroi were commemorative, semi-lifelike statues representing idealized young men in their prime.
 Also existing was the less famous, clothed female counterpart: the kore.

-Kouroi looked notably Egyptian; their slightly angular, geometric design mimicked that of ancient Egyptian bronze or wood sculpture.
-They stood upright with broad shoulders, arms at their sides with slim hips and their legs together.
-However, throughout the Archaic Period, they evolved into more naturalistic, detailed forms characteristic of the following Classical period.
+Kouroi looked notably Egyptian.
+Their slightly angular, geometric design mimicked that of ancient Egyptian bronze or wood sculpture.
+They stood upright with broad shoulders, arms at their sides, slim hips, and legs together.
+However, throughout the Archaic Period, they evolved into more naturalistic, detailed forms characteristic of the following Classical Period.

 Myron’s Discobolus

-The Classical Period began with the end of the Athenian tyranny in the 5th Century B.C., which paved the way for the subsequent establishment of democracy.
-It also saw the Persian Wars and the rule and death of Alexander the Great in 323 B.C.
-Philosophers such as Plato, Socrates and Aristotle came to fame during this period, and it has been regarded as an Athenian ‘golden age,’ during which intellectualism, art, literature, and culture flourished.
+The Classical Period began with the end of Athenian tyranny in the 5th Century BCE, which paved the way for the subsequent establishment of democracy.
+It also saw the Persian Wars and the rule and death of Alexander the Great in 323 BCE.
+Philosophers such as PlatoSocrates, and Aristotle came to fame during this period, which has been regarded as an Athenian “Golden Age,” during which intellectualism, art, literature, and culture flourished.

-Erechtheion temple, on the north side of the Acropolis of Athens, ca. 421-406 B.C.
+Erechtheion temple, on the north side of the Acropolis of Athens, built c.
+421-406 BCE.
+Source: Maidan Project

-This period saw the introduction and expansion of many things that represent Ancient Greece to modern viewers, and one could not look at the classical style without considering its architecture.
-There was an increase in monumental temple construction during the Classical Period, which included the completion of the Athenian Acropolis and Erechtheion alongside numerous temples in locations including Delphi, Olympia, and Corinth.
+This period saw the introduction and expansion of many things that represent Ancient Greece to modern viewers.
+One could not look at the classical style without considering its architecture.
+Monumental temple construction increased during the Classical Period, including the completion of the Athenian Acropolis and Erechtheion alongside numerous temples in locations such as Delphi, Olympia, and Corinth.

 Athenian Acropolis

-Animated recreation of the Athenian Acropolis, 447-32 BC
+Animated recreation of the Athenian Acropolis, built c.
+447-32 BCE

 Classical art is also easily recognizable from its near-perfect depictions of the human form in life-size and monumental sculpture.
 Greek artists became increasingly focused on the study of human anatomy and musculature, evolving from the Archaic kouroi to more naturalistic, physically accurate depictions of the human form.